 In other words, what is it that I’m here to help my partner remember and why is he or she in my life to help me remember, and that your sex life is sacred.
 Your erotic life is a sacred space that you have to create.
 It doesn’t just happen on its own.
 It won’t just fall into place.
 It doesn’t matter if you’re getting along or arguing.
 You have to create it.

 It has to be a sacred date, just like yoga or meditation.
 You have to carve it out of your daily life and show up for it with the sacredness and the commitment that it deserves.
-Honor and know that there is nothing else in life where you can connect to another person physically, emotionally, and spiritually like your erotic life.
-That has to be honored and respected.
+Honour and know that there is nothing else in life where you can connect to another person physically, emotionally, and spiritually like your erotic life.
+That has to be honoured and respected.

 Clinton Power: Tammy, are you a fan of scheduling sex?

-Dr Tammy Nelson: I think you deserve a sex date because if you can get up and go to yoga with the same honor and respect and namaste-ing, then you should have a sex date once a week where you carve out that time and you light the candle and you put the clean sheets on.
-You honor and show up to each other to create an erotic space and create that sacredness.
+Dr Tammy Nelson: I think you deserve a sex date because if you can get up and go to yoga with the same honour and respect and namaste-ing, then you should have a sex date once a week where you carve out that time and you light the candle and you put the clean sheets on.
+You honour and show up to each other to create an erotic space and create that sacredness.
 We’re all grownups.
 We’re not going to come home and scrape the dishes off the kitchen table and say, “Take me now!”
 Who has time for that?